Gaston-N/mlops-project/README.md

-# Final MLOPs Project – MLOps Pipeline
+# Final MLOps Project – MLOps Pipeline

+## Project Overview
+---

+This repository contains the **Final MLOps Project**, which implements a simple end-to-end **MLOps pipeline** following the **Cookiecutter Data Science (CCDS)** structure.
+The project automates data preprocessing, model training, model selection, and deployment using **Dagger** and **GitHub Actions**.

+The goal of this project is to restructure a Python monolith into a clean, modular MLOps project and demonstrate workflow automation and reproducibility.

+---

 ## Table of Contents